 Wholesaling is the process of finding a property seller willing to sell below market value, getting the property under contract, and then selling that contract to a cash buyer for an assignment fee.
 You never own the property.
 You profit from the difference between what the seller agreed to and what the buyer is willing to pay.

-A typical assignment fee ranges from $3,000 to $10,000 per deal, though this varies significantly by market and deal size.
+A typical assignment fee ranges from $3,000 to $10,000 per deal, though this varies by market and deal size.

 Best for: Beginners with strong communication skills, market knowledge, and the time to prospect deals consistently.